We capture high-quality aerial images of your land. Our UAV surveys can be used for 2D and 3D land mapping, topographical surveys, and more.

 A drone survey delivers similar (albeit more accurate) results to a traditional land or property survey.
 The main difference is that the process is conducted from above using an unmanned aerial vehicle (UAV) or 'drone'.
 Photographing and measuring the terrain from multiple angles, our drones take thousands of highly accurate measurements before tagging the resulting images with coordinates.
 Using this data, we use specialist software to produce high-resolution maps, geo-referenced orthomosaics or 3D models.

 Want to know the topography of your project area without trees and vegetation?
-We can do that for you using LiDAR.
+We can do that for you using LIDAR.

 Want to know the volume of a stockpile, landfill or spoil tip?
 Our drones can calculate it quickly and accurately.
-No more guesswork, no more expensive under-estimates and miscalculations.
+No more guesswork, no more expensive underestimates and miscalculations.

 Using ground penetrating radar (GPR), we can detect and map subsurface infrastructures such as utilities and power lines.
 This data can be used to keep large-scale construction projects timely, safe and financially predictable.